AlexanderGrissik/libxlio-pub/README.txt

 sockets ready packet queue.
 Recommended value is 100-5000 (nsec)
 Default value is 0 (Disable)

+VMA_TCP_ABORT_ON_CLOSE
+This parameter controls how VMA performs socket close operation.
+If enabled, VMA sends RST segment and discards TCP state for the socket.
+Notice, in this scenario pending data segments may be unsent.
+If disabled, VMA sends pending data segments and then FIN segment.
+Default: 0 (Disable)

 VMA_RX_POLL_ON_TX_TCP
 This parameter enables/disables TCP RX polling during TCP TX operation for faster